Coisotropic branes in symplectic manifolds: Infinitesimal deformations of arbitrary branes

 Item iii) is a condition on the components in $E^*\otimes G^*$ of these two forms.
-Assuming item iii), the next item iv) is a condition on their $\wedge^2G^*$ components, since when $X\in E$ it reduces to item iii). \end{rmk}
+Assuming item iii), the next item iv) is a condition on their $\wedge^2G^*$ components, since when $X\in E$ it reduces to item iii). {(Even though condition iii) is implied by condition iv), we prefer to phrase Lemma \ref{lem:infdefdirect} using both, as they are conditions on two different components).} \end{rmk}

 \begin{rmk}[On time independence] a) When $\omega_t$ is time-independent, eq. \eqref{eq:samekernelDirac} in item iii) boils down to $E\subset \ker \dot{F}$, which is a stronger condition than $\dot{F}$ being horizontal (the condition in ii)).